viamrobotics/docs/docs/registry/training-scripts.md

 linkTitle: "Training Scripts"
 weight: 30
 type: "docs"
-description: "The Viam registry hosts custom Python ML training scripts, which you can use to train machine learning models."
+description: "The Viam Registry hosts custom Python ML training scripts, which you can use to train machine learning models."
 no_list: true
 icon: true
 images: ["/services/icons/ml.svg"]